arvindkelvin/thinksecurity-documentation/README.md

 If you want to contribute to this documentation, please read our [CONTRIBUTING](CONTRIBUTING.md) file to learn more about how to deploy a development environment and submit a pull request.

-You can also join our [users mailing list](https://groups.google.com/d/forum/wazuh), by sending an email to `wazuh+subscribe@googlegroups.com`, to ask questions and participate in discussions.
+You can also join our [users mailing list](thinksecurity@thinksynq.in), by sending an email to `thinksecurity@thinksynq.in`, to ask questions and participate in discussions.

 ## Software and libraries used